-- 1 Turn ON the main power supply switch. - 2 Make sure the liquid stop valve and the gas stop valve are open. - 3 Press the pump down button (BS4) for at least 8 seconds.
-BS4 is located on the PCB in the outdoor unit (see wiring diagram). - Result: The compressor and outdoor unit fan start automatically, and the indoor unit fan might start automatically. - 4 ±2 minutes after the compressor started, close the liquid stop valve.
-If it is not closed properly during compressor operation, the system cannot be pumped down. - 5 Once the compressor stops (after 2~5 minutes), close the gas stop valve.
+- Do NOT use the unit's automatic pump down function, with which you can collect all refrigerant from the system into the outdoor unit.
+Possible consequence: Self-combustion and explosion of the compressor because of air going into the operating compressor. - Use a separate recovery system so that the unit's compressor does NOT have to operate. - 1 Turn ON the main power supply switch. - 2 Make sure the liquid stop valve and the gas stop valve are open. - 3 Press the pump down button (BS2) for at least 8 seconds.
+BS2 is located on the PCB in the outdoor unit (see wiring diagram).

+Result: The compressor and outdoor unit fan start automatically, and the indoor unit fan might start automatically.

+- 4 ±2 minutes after the compressor started, close the liquid stop valve.
+If it is not closed properly during compressor operation, the system cannot be pumped down. - 5 Once the compressor stops (after 2~5 minutes), close the gas stop valve within 3 minutes after the compressor has stopped.

 Result: The pump down operation is finished.
-The user interface may display "ப்பு" and the indoor pump may continue operating.
+The user interface may display "ப்" and the indoor pump may continue operating.
 This is NOT a malfunction.
 Even if you press the ON button on the user interface, the unit will NOT start.
 To restart the unit, turn OFF the main power supply switch and turn it ON again.